 (1) Air Toxics Emissions Reduction Analysis:

 (a) If source-specific exposure modeling and risk assessment show that the source is causing exceedances of ambient benchmarks at public receptors in areas outside the source's ownership or control, the source must perform an analysis showing how air toxics could be reduced to meet ambient benchmarks.
-The Department and the safety net source will develop proposed air toxics emissions reduction measures based on modeling and, when available, monitoring information.
+DEQ and the safety net source will develop proposed air toxics emissions reduction measures based on modeling and, when available, monitoring information.

 (b) As part of the air toxics emissions reduction analysis, the source will analyze pollution prevention options, and is encouraged to use the hierarchy stated in OAR 340-246-0050.